Contact Us

 CBSE Document Review

 CBSE team reviews uploaded documents for completeness.
-Queries raised for missing/incorrect documents (typically 2-4 months).
+Queries raised for missing/incorrect documents.
 School responds within specified timeframe.
 Additional documents may be requested.
+CBSE publishes no service-level timeline for this stage.

 5